TREE PROBLEMS SOUTHWEST

 Trees or shrubs are smaller than they should be – Possible Causes > Nitrogen and zinc deficiency, nematodes on roots or dry soil.
 What to do ?> Up your water usage > Fertilize with a high Nitrogen Number a good 16-8-8 analysis will work well.

-Brown in center of leaf – Possible Causes > Excess slat in soil, Too much direct sunlight, lack of water, possible borer.
+Brown center of the leaf – Possible Causes > Excess salt in soil, Too much direct sunlight, lack of water, possible borer.
 What to do?> Up the water usage, check for borers.
 Borers will bore a hole into the tree, usually followed by a clear Sap.
-Purchase borer control from local nursery.
+Purchase borer control from your local nursery.

 Tree leaf total Brown – Possible Causes > Late frost, normal aging, or root rot.
 What to do?> Not much if the cause is frost or aging.
 However if the leaves are turning brown only at the bottom, this is the normal aging process.
 A well cared for fruit tree can live up to 30 years.
 The Great Basin Bristlecone Pine tree can live up to 4844 years.

-Twisted or puckered tree leaves – Possible causes > Aphids, thrips, leafminers or mites.
-Large infestation of insects.
+Twisted or puckered tree leaves – Possible causes > Aphids, thrips, leafminers or mites or large infestation of insects.
 What to do?
 Apply the tree with a good Systemic Insecticide

 Perfect half moon eaten leaves – Possible Causes > Leaf cutter bee.
 This insect will cut a perfect half moon sized hole in the leaf.
 What to do?
 Spray the tree with “garlic barrier”.
 Garlic Barrier is a very strong liquid that mixes with water and is sprayed on trees to repel them from further damage.

 For fungus Control Call or visit your local nursery and ask “What’s wrong with my trees”?
 Give a good description they will usually have the answer.
-Be sure to bring along large sample (leaves, limbs, etc..) for further analysis.
+Bring along large sample (leaves, limbs, etc..) for further analysis.
 Store the samples in a plastic container to prevent them from spreading elsewhere!